 Step 3: Gather Information About Your Child

-If you choose to move forward with the adoption, our professionals will ask you to provide background about your family medical history, so the child has the benefit of knowing what runs in the family.
-This data is shared before selecting a family and before you sign the adoption consent agreement.
+If you choose to move forward with the adoption, our team will ask you to provide background about your family medical history, so the child has the benefit of knowing what runs in the family.
+This information is provided to the adoptive parents you select so they will have answers to any questions that come up as the child is growing up.
+This is one of the benefits of open adoption.

 Step 4: Finding the Perfect Family for Your Child

 You have the complete right to choose a family that is stable, loving, and will nurture your child for life.
 You will have access to hundreds of hopeful adoptive families who are pre-screened and have passed background checks.
 These families are so excited to be selected and are ready to start parenting at birth.
+Birth parents choosing a family to adopt their baby can receive any information they want about the adoptive family they select.
+This includes, names, age, religion, location, marital status, whether they have any other children, why they want to adopt, and verification that they have a home study from a licensed adoption agency certifying them to adopt a baby.
 Choosing the perfect family is the key to making a great adoption plan.
-Most people have fear about making an adoption plan but that all goes away when they find the perfect family and form a bond and connection with them.
+Most birth parents’ fears about making an adoption plan go away as soon as they find the perfect family and form a bond and connection with them.
+You wouldn’t marry someone you don’t know, and adoption is no different.
+For most birth parents, the key to a beautiful adoption plan is having a connection to the family they select.

 Step 5: Knowing the Adoptive Family